aws-observability/terraform-aws-observability-accelerator/modules/ecs-monitoring/README.md

 - AWS Distro For OpenTelemetry Operator and Collector for Metrics and Traces
 - Creates Grafana Dashboards on Amazon Managed Grafana.
-- Create SSM Parameter to store the ADOT config yaml file
+- Creates SSM Parameter to store and distribute the ADOT config file

 ## Pre-requisites
 * ECS Cluster with EC2 using examples --> ecs-cluster-with-vpc